 Recently, several scholars have questioned the traditional location of Babylon as Babel.
-Habermehl (2011, 46) suggests that Babel lay in northern Syria, but she does not suggest a candidate site.
+Habermehl22 suggests that Babel lay in the Khabur triangle in northern eastern Syria, but she does not suggest a candidate site.

-Conversely, Petrovich (personal communication with the author) suggests that Eridu, the oldest known city in the world, was the site of the Tower.
-He notes that the name Babylon belonged to various cities throughout this history of Mesopotamia.
+Conversely, Petrovich suggests that Eridu, the oldest known city in the world, was the site of the Tower.23 He notes that the name Babylon belonged to various cities throughout this history of Mesopotamia.
 Eridu was one of these cities.